Dave69178/yt_scraper/README.md

 4. Load data into pandas DataFrame
 5. Output as CSV

+## Adblock

+'extension_4_43_0_0.crx' is the .crx file for AdBlock which is added to the webdriver to maintain consistency throughout video webpages.

 ## Output

 Currently the '.csv' file outputted will contain a dataframe consisting of the following columns: